Packing for a Low-FODMAP trip; Dr. Rachel’s Top 10 List and Tips to Make it Easier

 On the plus side, these days, many restaurants and hotels are more willing than ever to accommodate dietary restrictions.
 And while asking for gluten-free can be helpful, it’s not a guarantee that the food is safe for a FODMAPPER (some gluten-free products contain fruit juice concentrates, honey or inulin).

 So, what are the options?
-Well, I tell restaurant servers that I don’t tolerate wheat, onion, garlic and certain seasonings, which helps.
-I also request hotel rooms with a refrigerator and electric kettle so I can bring along a few items.
-Safe low-FODMAP snacks in an airport include popcorn, bananas or mixed fresh fruit (no watermelon), bags of peanuts or cheese sticks.
+Well, I tell restaurant servers that I don’t tolerate wheat, onion, garlic, and certain seasonings, which helps.
+I also request hotel rooms with a refrigerator and electric kettle (or I bring a travel size one) so I can make a few items.
+Low-FODMAP snacks in an airport include bags of popcorn, bananas (enjoy about 1/2), or mixed fresh fruit (no watermelon), bags of peanuts, potato chips, tortilla chips, or cheese sticks.

 I also pack a few low-FODMAP essentials: